photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 === "Raspberry Pi"

     Download our [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml) example for
-    the Raspberry Pi 3 / 4 and modern ARM64-based devices (right click and *Save Link As...* or use `wget`) to a folder of your choice, and change the [configuration](config-options.md) as needed:
+    the Raspberry Pi 3 / 4 and other ARM64-based devices (right click and *Save Link As...* or use `wget`) to a folder of your choice, and change the [configuration](config-options.md) as needed:

     ```